The Best Star Wars: Visions™ Quotes

 Star Wars: Visions is unafraid to experiment with the beloved tropes and concepts of the Star Wars universe.
 It enriches people’s connection to the Force as something that permeates all of nature.
 Any limitations we might have had about who can be a Jedi or what it means to wield the Force are challenged in this soon-to-be-classic anthology series.

 Which episode was your favorite?
 What sort of lightsaber would you wield?
-Let us know in the comments, and don’t forget to Let Your Geek Sideshow!
+If you want to join the conversation with other Star Wars fans, meet us over at Sideshow Social Network or in side.show/geekgroup — don’t forget to Let Your Geek Sideshow!